2019 Colorado Buffaloes football team: Schedule

 Colorado's 2019 schedule began on Friday, August 30 with a non-conference neutral site game against in-state rival Colorado State in Denver.
-The Buffaloes will then play two more non-conference games at home, first against traditional Big Eight Conference rival Nebraska, now a member of the Big Ten Conference, and then against in-state foe Air Force, a member of the Mountain West Conference along with Colorado State.
-In Pac-12 Conference play, Colorado will play the other members of the South Division and draws Oregon, Stanford, Washington, and Washington State from the North Division.
+The Buffaloes would then play two more non-conference games at home, first against traditional Big Eight Conference rival Nebraska, now a member of the Big Ten Conference, and then against in-state foe Air Force, a member of the Mountain West Conference along with Colorado State.
+In Pac-12 Conference play, Colorado would play the other members of the South Division and draws Oregon, Stanford, Washington, and Washington State from the North Division.
 They will not play California or Oregon State as part of the regular season.